 What is “Ghost Employee?”

-If you are unfamiliar with the phrase “ghost employee” or “ghost payroll” it is definitely a concept all HR professionals should know.
 The ghost employee is an employee added to your payroll to collect a wage, even though they aren’t employed by your company.
 It could be a deceased person who is not removed from your payroll by accident, but it far too frequently is a person added purposefully to commit fraud.

 Either way, the money continues to flow from your bank account into the account of potential fraudsters who aren’t contributing a minute of their time to your organization.
 Here’s your guide to auditing, detecting, and eliminating fraud related to ghost payroll.

 SET UP A CONSULTATION WITH A PAYROLL EXPERT

 What Types of Companies Are Susceptible to Ghost Employees?

 Companies with large numbers of employees are most susceptible.
 A large organization’s payroll specialist might not be personally familiar with each employee payment goes out to, and might therefore fail to recognize a fraudulent name.

 Catching ghost employees becomes especially difficult in companies with high turnover, or where employees are spread over multiple locations.
 These scenarios create more paperwork where fraudulent documents can be easily missed amongst the real ones.

 3. Companies that don’t audit payroll

 Unless your company has a process to review every single paycheck that goes out, or automates this process with third party payroll software, there’s no way for you to know if ghost employees have been added to your database.
 A false name only has to be entered once and then that name can continuously receive payment in what appears to be normal payroll.